Tidwell/nodeSteam/README.md

     })

 ## Changes

+####0.2.2
+* Added getOwnedGames
+* Added getRecentlyPlayedGames
+* Add getPlayerAchievements method
+* Add an error handler to the HTTP get request.
+This will capture ETIMEDOUT and other connections errors.
+* Updated README and tests with new methods

 ####0.2.1
 * Changed npm module to steam-web to allow https://github.com/seishun/node-steam to use steam npm module name, update your dependencies.